 REQ.21.2.B.x Authorizing Entity: An Entity (e.g. PUC, Distribution Company, bonding agent, etc.) who approves a Third Party to utilize the Energy Services Provider Interface. (return to this and add specifics)

+REQ.21.2.B.x Third Party: An Entity which provides some service to a Retail Customer based on information it does not have direct access to or direct authority over.
+A Third Party relies on a Data Custodian to provide access to Retail Customer information.

 REQ.21.2.B.x Authorized Third Party: A Third Party that has been approved by the Authorizing Entity to utilize the Energy Services Provider Interface.
 Third Party must provide proof that they meet the governing documents’ requirements for data security and data privacy protection in order to become an Authorized Third Party..

 *REQ.21.2.B.x Energy Service Provider Interface: A standardized machine-to machine interface that permits a Data Custodian to share, at the Retail Customer’s request and under the Retail Customer’s direction, a broad set of that Retail Customer’s Data Custodian data with Authorized Third Parties.